Spümcø: After Nickelodeon

 Nickelodeon fired Kricfalusi in 1992, and Nickelodeon moved production from Spümcø to Games Animation.
 Kricfalusi confirmed that the primary reason for the Nickelodeon executives' decision seemed to be due to the level of violence in Ren & Stimpy.
 He specifically referred to the episode "Man's Best Friend", which features Ren beating the character George Liquor with an oar, as the probable cause for his firing.
 Nickelodeon banned the episode from airing; the episode did not air in North America until Ren & Stimpy "Adult Party Cartoon" began in 2003.

 Bill Wray, a production artist for Ren & Stimpy, described the main issues regarding Kricfalusi's conflict with Nickelodeon as not being able to meet deadlines for production.
 Wray stated that Kricfalusi attributed the delays to Nickelodeon "not approving things fast enough", and Nickelodeon staff members "changing their minds" over what can or cannot be produced.
 Wray said that Kricfalusi believed that the product's quality holds more importance than meeting deadlines, and that he perceived Nickelodeon as "slowing him down".
 According to Wray, Kricfalusi believed, "[E]very step after the storyboards weakens the process", and that he "fought for the integrity of the storyboards", and lengthened production time because he wished to salvage the quality of the series.
 Wray stated, "On some occasions Kricfalusi completed an episode in eight months.
 Other occasions, he completed an episode in two or three months."
 Wray described Kricfalusi's ideal production period per episode as four half-hour cartoons per year, and added that the arrangement would not "jibe with our production schedule".

 Kevin Kolde became a key figure of the company, working as a vice president and general manager, enabling Spümcø to continue producing content for over a decade after the original run of Ren & Stimpy.
+Aaron Springer was hired as an animator at the company from 1997 until 1998.

-In 1997, Björk, a long-time fan of Kricfalusi's work, insisted for him to do an animated music video for her when they met at one of her concerts.
+In 1997, Björk, a long-time fan of Kricfalusi's work, insisted on him doing an animated music video for her when they met at one of her concerts.
 Kricfalusi subsequently directed the music video for "I Miss You", a single that was released the same year.
 It premiered on MTV as well as Canada's MuchMusic channel and Asia's Channel V. "I Miss You" won an Annie Award for Best Animated Short Subject in 1997, from the International Animated Film Association, ASIFA-Hollywood.